Pupils aged 16 or over

 Pupils in Scotland

-- Pupils aged under 16 living in Scotland cannot make a new claim for disability living allowance (DLA), instead they must claim child disability payment.
-Pupils already getting DLA may continue to make renewal claims until they are transferred to child disability payment.
+- Pupils aged under 16 living in Scotland cannot claim DLA, instead they must claim child disability payment (CDP).

-- Pupils aged 16 or over living in some areas of Scotland, or in any part of Scotland from 30 August 2022, must claim adult disability payment instead of DLA or PIP.
+- Pupils aged 16 or over living Scotland must claim adult disability payment instead of CDP or PIP.

 Find out more about providing a statement for pupils claiming child disability payment and on adult disability payment in Scotland.